fivebinaries/cardano-metadata-oracle/README.md

 ### Docker

-First build the docker container, run this within the repository:
+First, build the docker container and then run this within the repository:

 ```console
 $ docker build . -t cardano-metadata-oracle